adamralph/minver/README.md

 ### Can I conditionally disable MinVer?

-Yes! [`MinVerSkip`](#options) can be set to `true`, then the MinVer task will skipped.
+Yes! [`MinVerSkip`](#options) can be set to `true`, then the MinVer task will be skipped.
 For example you can easily disable MinVer for debug builds with the following in your project file:

 ```xml
 <PropertyGroup>